Kungbib/openapc-se/README.md

 ## Contact

-For general comments, email beate.eellend at kb.se
+For general comments, email Beate Eellend at the National Library of Sweden: **beate.eellend [at] kb.se**